okohll/abdocs/content/docs/integrations/Setting-up-the-PULL-API.md

 404: not found: an object identifier (company ID, table ID or report ID) was supplied that wasn’t found in the system

-429: too many requests: the daily API request limit has been exceeded for the view being queried
+429: too many requests: the frequency of requests is too high, please throttle them back

 500: some other server error

 ### Generate API descriptions
 For developers who use the agileBase API to create and update data within agileBase from a third party product, there’s now a way to further automate the process.

-agileBase will now generate a swagger.io compatible API description of any table you want to post to – that means if you deal with accounts for many agileBase customers, you can with a common query get the API details needed to interact with them.
+agileBase will now generate a [swagger.io](https://swagger.io/) compatible API description of any table you want to post to.
+That means if you deal with accounts for many agileBase customers, you can with a common query get the API details needed to interact with them.

 Just make a POST request to

 /agileBase/Public.ab with parameters

-c = the company identifier (the table options screen will show this) t = the table identifier (similarly shown by the options screen) describe_table = true and the ‘Authorization’ header set to the API key (if the table requires one).
+* c = the company identifier (the table options screen will show this)
+* t = the table identifier (similarly shown by the options screen)
+* describe_table = true

+and the ‘Authorization’ header set to the API key (if the table requires one).

-This also makes testing with Postman easier, since Postman can import a Swagger API description – so you don’t have to write a single line of code to test out an API.
+This also makes testing with [Postman](https://www.postman.com/) easier, since Postman can import a Swagger API description – so you don’t have to write a single line of code to test out an API.

 ## RSS Feed

 If your PULL API has been enabled for Public access then you can offer 3rd parties the option of accessing the feed via an RSS feed.
-The link is visible just below the tick box for public access
+The link is visible just below the tick box for public access.

 ![Configuring the PULL API](/workflow-send-rss.png)